-Pecan Crusted Barramundi comes together in minutes—coat the flaky white fish in a pecan-panko mix and bake for an easy, flavorful dinner.
+Pecan Crusted Barramundi comes together in a few minutes for an easy, flavorful dinner.
+It’s so good that even this kids will like to eat it!

 Recipe Card